Ananthadatta02/OTP-Authentication/README.md

+# OTP Authentication
+A simple OTP authentication system where users can generate and validate OTPs for secure access.

-# OTP-Authentication
+# Features
-This OTP Authentication system allows users to generate and validate one-time passwords (OTPs) for secure access.
-The system features a simple interface where users can input OTPs, generate new ones, and verify them.
-It changes the background color based on validation results to enhance user experience.
+Generate and validate OTPs
+Background color changes based on OTP validation User-friendly interface

+**Technologies Used**
+HTML
+CSS
+JavaScript

+**How to Run**
+Open the otp.html file in any web browser.
+Click "Generate OTP" to create a new OTP.
+Enter the OTP and click "Submit OTP" to validate.
+Click "Generate OTP" to create a new OTP.
+Enter the OTP and click "Submit OTP" to validate.